Los Angeles area guide

 Open during the Summer months, this is the most iconic place to enjoy a concert anywhere in Los Angeles.
 This is the Summer residence of the Los Angeles Philharmonic.
 The remainder of the year they perform at the Walt Disney Concert Hall in downtown.
 We've listened to jazz concerts, the music of John Williams, Frozen Planet in Concert, and opera here.
 They have something for everyone, and encourage you to bring your own picnic meal to the park.
 Not to worry though, good food is available for purchase within the gates as well.
 Oh, and if you sit in the lawn area or bleacher seating, bring a blanket to sit on.

-Our rain or wet season in Los Angeles is from approximately November through March, although you're more likely to be dry than wet on any given day.
-And temperatures are mild, usually staying above 60 F/15 C degrees in the Winter and below 90 F/32 C in the Summer.
+Our rainy or wet season in Los Angeles is from approximately November through March, although you're more likely to be dry than wet on any given day.
+We normally receive only 10 to 12 inches (200 to 300 millimeters) of rain each year.
+And temperatures are mild, usually staying above 55 F/12 C degrees in the Winter and below 90 F/32 C in the Summer.
+However, we do have extremes within Los Angeles County.
+Our San Gabriel Mountains receive snow each Winter, and our deserts can reach temperatures of well over 100 F/38 C in the Summer.

-We do have a light rail system in Los Angeles, but the routes do not cover everywhere.
+We do have a light rail system provided by Los Angeles Metro, but the routes do not cover everywhere.
 You'll be restricted on where you can go if you rely on this light rail system.
 And for safety reasons, it's better to use this during the day and avoid it at night.
+At night you can be harassed or injured, as the passengers working during the day have left and homeless or even criminals are more likely onboard.